tagspaces/documentation/docs/ui/taglibrary.md

 - **Move Tag Group Up** and **Move tag Group Down** - will allow you to change the tag group's position among other groups.
 - **Sort Tag Group** - will sort all tags inside the group alphabetically.
 Useful after having manually added a number of tags.
 - **Delete Tag group** - will remove the tag group from the library, with all the tags contained within.
-- **Collect Tags From Current Location** <profeature /> - will collect all the tags used in the current location in the selected tag group.
+- **Collect Tags From Current Location** <ProFeature /> - will collect all the tags used in the current location in the selected tag group.

 ![the context menu ot tag group](/media/tag-group-context-menu.png)